Asteriornis: Classification

 At least two studies in 2021 and 2024 recovered Asteriornis as a paleognath, sister to Lithornithidae and Tinamidae, albeit "with limited support".
 Other researchers still support Asterornis as a neornithean closely related to or within Galloanserae based on morphometric and phylogenetic analyses.
-In 2025, the phylogenetic analyses by Torres and colleagues recovered Asteriornis within Neognathae, a sister taxon of Palaeognathae, or as a sister taxon of Galliformes.
-In the same year, Crane and colleagues placed Asteriornis within the crown-group Galloanserae based on their phylogenetic analyses, specifically as a stem-galliform, though reexaminations of its mandible suggested that the taxon lacked a key galloanserine feature.
+In February 2025, the phylogenetic analyses by Torres and colleagues recovered Asteriornis within Neognathae, a sister taxon of Palaeognathae, or as a sister taxon of Galliformes.
+In June 2025, Crane and colleagues placed Asteriornis within the crown-group Galloanserae based on their phylogenetic analyses, specifically as a stem-galliform, though the authors were unable to find a galloanseran-like retroarticular process unlike previously assumed.
+In December 2025, Crane and colleagues further supported this position based on the unambiguous galloanseran-like feature found in the rostral surface of the quadrate bone.